How Often Should You Get Myofascial Release Bodywork?

 I get asked all the time: "How often should I get this type of bodywork?"
 And my answer?
 It depends.

-I know, I know—you want a straight answer.
-But here’s the deal about receiving Myofascial Release Bodywork: it really comes down to how quickly you want that pain and tension out of your body and how much maintenance you’re willing to put in between sessions.
+I know, you want a direct answer.
+But here's the truth about receiving Myofascial Release Bodywork: it largely depends on how quickly you want to alleviate pain and tension.
+It also depends on your commitment to maintenance between sessions.

 The Fastest Route: Weekly for Four Weeks of Myofascial Release Bodywork

-If you’re dealing with chronic tension, nagging pain, or recovering from an injury, weekly sessions for four weeks are your best bet.
-It allows us to break through patterns of restriction, retrain your muscles, and actually make progress instead of just chasing the same issues every time you come in.
+If you’re experiencing chronic tension, nagging pain, or recovering from an injury, weekly sessions for four weeks are your best option.
+This frequency allows us to dismantle patterns of restriction, retrain your muscles, and actually make progress.
+Rather than frequently addressing the same issues, we’ll work towards lasting relief.

 The Solid Middle Ground: Every Other Week

-You can totally get away with every other week if you’re staying active with recovery work in between (yes, that means doing your homework—stretching, mobility drills, hydration, all the good stuff).
-This keeps you from slipping back into the same patterns while giving your body enough time to adapt.
+If you remain active with recovery work between sessions, meeting every other week can be effective.
+Yes, that means doing your homework—stretching, mobility drills, and hydration are all important.
+This routine prevents you from falling back into old patterns while providing your body enough time to adapt.

 The "Don’t Make Me Start Over" Approach: Every 3–4 Weeks

-At this point, I suggest going for a 90-minute session.
+At this stage, I recommend a 90-minute session.
 Why?
-Because if we’re only working together once a month and you’re not keeping up with maintenance, we’re kind of starting over every time.
-Think of it as a reset button—just with a little extra work each time to catch up.
+Because if you’re only coming in once a month without maintaining your progress, we end up starting over each time.
+Consider it a reset button with extra effort each session to catch up.

 The Maintenance Plan: Monthly

-If your body is already moving well and you just want to keep it that way, a once-a-month session is a great way to stay ahead of tension and prevent injuries.
-This works best if you’re consistent with your mobility work, movement prep, and recovery between sessions.
+If your body is functioning well and you aim to keep it that way, a monthly session can help you stave off tension and prevent injuries.
+This approach works best if you’re consistent with mobility work and movement preparation in between sessions.

-What worked last month might not be enough next month.
-Age, activity levels, stress, and even how well you slept last night all play a role.
-So, listen to your body, and let’s find a rhythm that keeps you moving pain-free for the long haul.
+What worked last month may not suffice this month.
+Factors like age, activity levels, stress, and even your sleep quality all play a role in your body’s needs.
+Therefore, it's crucial to listen to your body.
+Let’s discover a rhythm that keeps you moving pain-free in the long run.

-Need help figuring out the best plan for your body?
-Let’s talk!
-Book a session and let’s get you feeling better, faster.
+Need assistance in determining the best plan for your body?
+Let’s have a conversation!
+Book a session, and let’s get you feeling better, faster.

 Comments